kukretinishtha/DataStructure_Algorithms/Interview_Questions/NLP.md

 2. What is Tokenization?
     Tokenization is the process of converting a sequence of characters into a sequence of tokens.
-Ex :RegexpTokenizer & Word Tokenize (scikit-learn)
+    Ex - RegexpTokenizer & Word Tokenize (scikit-learn)

 3. What is Stemming and lemmatization?